 For this reason, many consumers look for high quality collagen supplements sourced from grass-fed, pasture-raised bovine, as a way to ensure that they are getting the best possible source of collagen.

-The main difference between eating foods with collagen (such as chicken skin, bone broth, fish and beef) and taking collagen supplements is that there is currently very little evidence that foods containing collagen actually increase collagen levels in the body.
+The main difference between eating foods with collagen (such as chicken skin, bone broth, fish and beef) and taking collagen supplements (such as our Keto Collagen powder) is that there is currently very little evidence that foods containing collagen actually increase collagen levels in the body.

-On the other hand, supplements containing collagen have already been hydrolyzed (broken down), allowing for far more efficient absorption than in the case of collagen-rich foods.
+On the other hand, supplements containing collagen peptides (like our Primal Collagen) have already been hydrolyzed (broken down), allowing for far more efficient absorption than in the case of collagen-rich foods.

 Our body begins to lose its ability to create and repair collagen as we age, specifically in our 30’s.
 As this begins to happen, we may notice signs of visible skin aging, as well as decreased ability to move around and exercise comfortably.
 As collagen levels lower with age, risk of degenerative joint disorders such as osteoporosis inevitably increase.

-A high quality collagen supplement is a wonderful option for slowing collagen loss as we age.
+A high-quality collagen supplement (like our Multi Collagen) is a wonderful option for slowing collagen loss as we age.
 When collagen is introduced into the system, the body breaks it down into amino acids and then intelligently distributes it wherever it is most needed, whether that be your skin, joints, tendons, ligaments, etc.

 Collagen supplements work by reintroducing some of the collagen building blocks back into our bodies, allowing for joint support, lessened joint aches, improved hair, skin, and nails, and overall wellness support.
 Collagen supplements may also promote increased production of other proteins essential for skin elasticity, such as elastin and fibrillin.